“Only those who dare to fail greatly can ever achieve greatly.” —John F. Kennedy

 Thomas Edison was once asked if all the thousands of failed experiments he had conducted were in vain; his famous reply was this: “I know several thousand things that won’t work.”

-So, are we ready to learn the thousand things that won’t work in our lives?
+So, are we ready to learn a thousand things that won’t work in our lives?